vimaexd/website/blog/06092025-linux/linux.md

-disabling linux support even when technically possible. notably as of writing, **Fortnite** lacks linux support in its implementation of Easy Anti-Cheat. this means the only ways for me to play Fortnite are to buy a second gpu and make a Windows virtual machine with gpu passthrough, or use cloud gaming servies.
+disabling linux support even when technically possible. notably as of writing, **Fortnite** lacks linux support in its implementation of Easy Anti-Cheat. this means the only ways for me to play Fortnite are to buy a second gpu and make a Windows virtual machine with gpu passthrough, or use cloud gaming servers.

 *more about linux anti-cheat at [Are We Anti-Cheat Yet](https://areweanticheatyet.com/)!*